Camerton, Cumbria: Collieries

-Etymology
+Toponymy

 'Tūn' is Old English for 'homestead' 'village'.
 The first element in the name might be a personal name (possibly 'Cāfmǣr') or else Welsh 'cym(m)er' 'confluence' that might refer to nearby stream and river, "but the phonology would offer difficulties, and the stream running into the Derwent is insignificant."
 So, the name means perhaps 'the village of Cāfmǣr', or 'the village by the confluence of waters'.

 St Peter's church

 St Peter's church is located south-east of the village on a meander of the River Derwent.
 The church building partly dates from the mid-19th century, but "parts of the structure could be medieval, for instance, the transept arch with its step and chamfer."

 The church contains the tomb of 'Black Tom', an old 'lord' of Camerton.
 According to local legend, Black Tom's ghost haunts the churchyard.
 Black Tom is also the name of the village pub.
 Legend has it that a blue pig was seen one night by someone leaving the pub.